-Rollins College, has an agreement with Marine Biological Laboratories at Duke University and Woods Hole enabling students to spend a semester at these sites.
+Rollins College, has an agreement with Marine Biological Laboratories at Duke University enabling students to spend a semester there.
 Courses taken at the Duke lab can be used to fulfill two courses in the biology major (any combination of core and electives).
-Students participating in the Semester in Environmental Science at Woods Hole will be able to use courses taken there as the core course in ecosystems/field study and up to two (2) electives.
 Students need to petition and receive approval from the Department of Biology for this and any other off-campus program.

-Six (6) core courses and an additional 10 semester hours of BIO prefix elective course credit are required: four (4) core biology courses, two (2) core chemistry courses, and 10 semester hours of elective courses.
+Six (6) core courses and an additional four (4) semester hours of BIO prefix elective course credit are required: four (4) core biology courses, two (2) core chemistry courses, and 4 semester hours of elective courses.
 At least four (4) of the courses required for the biology minor must be taken at Rollins College or as part of a Rollins sanctioned program (e.g., Duke Marine lab, University of London).
 Of these four (4), at least three (3) must be BIO courses beyond BIO 120/121.
+To declare this minor, a student must have a minimum 2.0 GPA in at least two (2) of the courses listed on the minor map.